Church Leaders Page - Preparation For The Days Ahead

 How will established church members - and leaders too, I guess - react when they see children being used in giving prophetic words and ministering healings?

 Resentment will soon arise.
-"These people can't do this - they haven't been here five minutes, they're not on any rotas and they definitely haven't been baptised / confirmed / become members!"
+"Some of these people are covered in tattoos and piercings!
+They're not like us.
+They haven't been here five minutes, they're not on any rotas and they definitely haven't been baptised / confirmed / become members!"

 The status quo will be so challenged that many will want to shut down this move of God.
 But beware!
 Remember Gamaliel's advice to the Sanhedrin in Acts Chapter 4 verses 38 and 39:"So in the present case I advise you: Leave these men alone.
 Let them go!
 For if their purpose or endeavour is of human origin, it will fail.
 39But if it is from God, you will not be able to stop them.
 You may even find yourselves fighting against God."
 A powerful move of the Spirit will, sadly, harden some hearts as such moves of the Spirit generally do.